 Understanding Oracle's Unusual Options Activity

-Shares of Oracle (NYSE:ORCL) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $83.29.
+On Wednesday, shares of Oracle (NYSE:ORCL) saw unusual options activity.
+After the option alert, the stock price moved up to $85.93.

 - Option Type: SWEEP